A 6-year-old girl with increasing, bilateral nosebleeds over the past week

-- Pt will present with boggy turbinates, allergic shiners (edematous, dark circles under eyes), and allergic salute: transverse nasal crease (from pushing up on the nose).
+- Patients will present with boggy turbinates, allergic shiners (edematous, dark circles under eyes), and allergic salute: transverse nasal crease (from pushing up on the nose)

-Avoid any known allergens and use antihistamines, cromolyn sodium, nasal or systemic corticosteroids, nasal saline drops or washes, and immunotherapy
+Treatment of allergic rhinitis includes the avoidance of any known allergens and the use of antihistamines, cromolyn sodium, nasal or systemic corticosteroids, nasal saline drops or washes, and immunotherapy

-- Intranasal decongestants not to be used more than 3-5 days
+- Intranasal decongestants are not to be used for more than 3-5 days

 - Rhinitis medicamentosa is caused by the overzealous use of decongestant drops or sprays containing oxymetazoline or phenylephrine.
 This causes rebound congestion, which prompts increased use of the agent, creating a vicious cycle.

-- Even “nonsedating” antihistamines have a to 15 percent sedation rate
+- Even “nonsedating” antihistamines have a 15 percent sedation rate

-Treatment include avoidance of any known allergens and use of antihistamines, cromolyn sodium, nasal or systemic corticosteroids, nasal saline drops or washes, and immunotherapy.
+Treatment includes avoidance of any known allergens and use of antihistamines, cromolyn sodium, nasal or systemic corticosteroids, nasal saline drops or washes, and immunotherapy.

 Question 1 |